skuzzy447/Python-2d-shooter/README.md

 ## Todo List

+ * Add attack/hit/death animations
+ * Add day/night cycle
+ * Add UI and menus
+ * Add inventory and drops
  * Fix enemy pathfinding
- * Add enemy attacks
- * Add player base
- * Add inventory and drops

  ### Known Bugs

  * Enemies do not pathfind to exact player position.
 I need to learn more about pathfinding algorithms before it can be fixed